Open Door Recovery Center Hills House

 Open Door Recovery Center Hills House - Ellsworth, ME

-Open Door Recovery Center Hills House is a mental health and addiction treatment facility located at 8 Old Mill Road in the 04605 zip code in Ellsworth, ME.
+Open Door Recovery Center Hills House is an addiction and mental health rehab center located at 8 Old Mill Road in the 04605 zip code in Ellsworth, ME.
 It is operated by a private non-profit organization.
 Open Door Recovery Center Hills House provides suboxone prescription and buprenorphine detoxification.
-Some of the treatment approaches used by Open Door Recovery Center Hills House include substance use counseling approach, brief intervention and trauma counseling.
+Some of the treatment approaches used by Open Door Recovery Center Hills House include cognitive behavioral therapy, 12 step rehabilitation and substance use counseling approach.
 Open Door Recovery Center Hills House also specializes in detox services and offers inpatient opioid detox.
-Open Door Recovery Center Hills House provides outpatient detox services, long term residential rehab and short term inpatient rehab.
-It also provides sober living, inpatient detoxification and residential treatment for substance abuse.
+Open Door Recovery Center Hills House provides regular outpatient treatment, outpatient detox services and short term inpatient rehab.
+It also provides inpatient detox services, halfway house and residential treatment for substance abuse.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 8 Old Mill Road, Ellsworth, ME 04605